-The following discussion and analysis of our financial condition and results of operations should be read in conjunction with the information presented in unaudited condensed consolidated financial statements and the related notes and other financial data and other financial data included elsewhere in this Quarterly Report on Form 10-Q, as well as our audited consolidated financial statements and related notes as disclosed in our Annual Report on Form 10-K ("Form 10-K") for the fiscal year ended December 31, 2021, filed with the U.S. Securities and Exchange Commission ("SEC") on March 1, 2022 (the "2021 Form 10-K").
+The following discussion and analysis of our financial condition and results of operations should be read in conjunction with the information presented in our unaudited condensed consolidated financial statements and the related notes and other financial data included elsewhere in this Quarterly Report on Form 10-Q/A, as well as our audited consolidated financial statements and related notes as disclosed in our Annual Report on Form 10-K/A ("Form 10-K/A") for the fiscal year ended December 31, 2021, filed with the U.S. Securities and Exchange Commission ("SEC") on November 8, 2022 (the "2021 Form 10-K/A").
 In addition to historical information, the following discussion contains forward-looking statements, such as statements regarding our expectation for future performance, liquidity and capital resources, that involve risks, uncertainties and assumptions that could cause actual results to differ materially from our expectations.
 Our actual results may differ materially from those contained in or implied by any forward-looking statements.
-Factors in Part I, Item 1A. of our 2021 Form 10-K. We assume no obligation to update any of these forward-looking statements.
+Factors that could cause such differences include those identified below and those described in "Cautionary Note Regarding Forward-Looking Statements," and "Risk Factors" in Part 1, Item 1A. of our 2021 Form 10-K/A. We assume no obligation to update any of these forward-looking statements.